khanlou/Meridian/Documentation/07 - URL Body Parameters.md

 ### Optionality

-If the query parameter is not always required, you can change its type to be an optional:
+If the URL body parameter is not required, you can change its type to be an optional:

     @URLBodyParameter("name") var name: String?